Celitech/CelitechSDKPHP/documentation/services/Purchases.md

 ## topUpESIM

 This endpoint is used to top-up an eSIM with the previously associated destination by providing an existing ICCID and the package details.
-The top-up is not feasible for eSIMs in "DELETED" or "ERROR" state.
+The top-up is only feasible for eSIMs in "ENABLED" or "INSTALLED" state.
+You can check this state using the Get eSIM Status endpoint.

 - HTTP Method: `POST`